Today, online buyers expect to get help in real time.

 Add live chat to your website in less than two minutes!

 If you need to create custom chatbots, things get a little bit more complicated.
 It’s true that some of the best chatbot builders allow you to make your own bots without coding.
-But it still requires some planning and effort to design a chatbot that works well.
+But, it still requires some planning and effort to design a chatbot that works well.

 6. Potential costs and maintenance

 If you need a system that can handle a high volume of repetitive requests, a rule-based or AI chatbot with intent recognition may be the best option.
-Top chatbot platforms of this type usually are subscription-based, and you don’t have to worry about maintenance since bots are not hosted on your website.
+Top chatbot platforms of this type usually are subscription-based, and you don’t have to worry about maintenance since bots aren’t hosted on your website.

 On the other hand, live chat agents will need to be paid a salary or an hourly rate, and you also need to account for the cost of the live chat software itself.
 In most cases, you will also need to factor in the cost of training agents to use the software and practice some common customer service scenarios.